 Konrad Zuse and the Z series of computers stand alone in the history of computing.
-It is interesting to speculate what difference support from the German government might have made - but perhaps it is better that they overlooked this potential aid to warfare.
+It is interesting to speculate what difference support from the German government might have made, but with hindsight it is undoubtedly better that they overlooked this potential aid to warfare.

-Compared to the US, and even the UK, funding of computing and the team work that created the early machines, Zuse worked alone and virtually unsupported.
+In contrast to the US, and even the UK, where there was funding for computing and teams created the early machines, Zuse worked alone and virtually unsupported.
 This makes his achievement all the more amazing.

 Konrad Zuse's homepage is on the website maintained by his son Horst Zuse.
 It has biographical details, a photo archive and and gives access to a tour through all the Zeus computers in German and English.